Fraud-Detection-and-Defense/lego-docs/README.md

 *docker run analysis*
 ```

-And your analysis will be run
+And your analysis will be run.

 **Export container content**

-One thing to do now: you want to access what is created by your analysis (here p.csv) outside your container ; i.e, on the host.
-Because yes, as for now, everything that happens in the container stays in the container.
+One thing to do now: you want to access what is created by your analysis (here `p.csv`) outside your container ; i.e, on the host.
+For now, everything that happens in the container stays in the container.
 So what we need is to make the docker container share a folder with the host.
-For this, we’ll use what is called Volume, which are (roughly speaking), a way to tell the Docker container to use a folder from the host as a folder inside the container.
+For this, we’ll `Volume`, which are (roughly speaking), a way to tell the Docker container to use a folder from the host as a folder inside the container.

 That way, everything that will be created in the folder by the container will persist after the container is turned off.
-To do this, we’ll use the -v flag when running the container, with path/from/host:/path/in/container.
-Also, create a folder to receive the results in both :
+To do this, we’ll use the `-v` flag when running the container, with `path/from/host:/path/in/container`.
+Also, create a folder to receive the results in both:

 ```jsx
 *FROM rocker/r-ver:3.4.4*